RussDev7/MC-WokeSplashRemover/README.md

 # Removes The Woke Splash Text In Minecraft
-This project aims at removing all the political garbage from this kids game.
+This project aims at removing all the political garbage added to this kids game.
+Stand agianst the indoctrination of our children.

 ### Bellow is a list of splash text's this texturepack removes:
 ```